 Outlook and open questions

-This chapter collects unresolved design tensions and research-style questions that arise from combining Graviola's trajectory (lenses, calculated fields, signing, federated sync) with real deployments.
+This chapter collects unresolved design tensions and research-style questions that arise from combining Graviola's trajectory (lenses, calculated fields, signing, federated sync, provenance, store topology) with real deployments.
 It is intentionally separate from the Glossary, which stays focused on definitions and stable vocabulary.

 For capabilities that are directionally chosen but not yet production guarantees, see Architectural trajectory.
 For how generative tooling may attach to schema-driven workflows without changing the framework's core contract, see Graviola in the age of generative tools.